Getting the best page speeds is not all about caching.

 How WP Rocket Can Help Optimize Your Code

-On the other hand, if you want to opt for a complete all-in-one solution, consider adding WP Rocket to your stack.
+If you want to opt for a complete all-in-one solution, WP Rocket is the easiest way to optimize your code in a few clicks.

 They’re briefly covered below.